Category Archives: e-learning

 • achievements and recognition

-• visible progress
+• visible progress and feedback

 All of these items can be easily addressed with e-learning solutions.
 It just takes a bit of professional development, research, and applying tools to get the results you are looking for.
 Even socialization needs can be addressed virtually, the social bonds that children facilitate and experience online are powerful and compelling.
 While they never replace in-person social interactions, they can be implemented in effective ways.
 Social collaboration in games can be fascinating to study.
 MMOs (massively multiplayer online games) can have dozens, hundreds, or even thousands of people working together to reach a goal.
 The project management, social co-ordination and people skills required are immense and under studied.